walikoo/NewIteratativeMVS/README.md

 ## Introduction
-IterMVS is a novel learning-based MVS method combining highest efficiency and competitive reconstruction quality.
+This novel learning-based MVS method combining highest efficiency and competitive reconstruction quality.
 We propose a novel GRU-based estimator that encodes pixel-wise probability distributions of depth in its hidden state.
-Ingesting multi-scale matching information, our model refines these distributions over multiple iterations and infers depth and confidence.
+Ingesting multi-scale matching information, the model refines these distributions over multiple iterations and infers depth and confidence.
 Extensive experiments on DTU, Tanks & Temples and ETH3D show highest efficiency in both memory and run-time, and a better generalization ability than many state-of-the-art learning-based methods.

 ## Installation